mawaeg/simplerestic/README.md

 * [ ] Download restic automatically instead of bundling the binary
 * [ ] Add statistics including `stats` command information
 * [ ] Add windows support
+* [ ] Add option to copy the backup command for a certain snapshot

 ---